DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Casting* and *Fire and Forget spells, Concentration spells* options for NPCs, otherwise they can start behaving oddly and ward runes look weird on them.

-**Werewolf Widget Control MCM and instructions** - Change opacity to 60 and text colour to white.
+**Werewolf Widget Control MCM and instructions (if you are using the mod from the *Interface* section of the add-on)** - Change opacity to 60 and text colour to white.
 The timer won’t work during your first transformation, after transforming at least once, save your game.
 When you transform again, it will be at the top of the screen near your